ahmspii/ahmspii/README.md

 # Hello, I'm AHMEDD
 <a href="www.linkedin.com/in/ahmed-alaa-a15b2825b"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction]

 I am a recent graduate with a passion for cybersecurity, dedicated to protecting digital assets and solving security challenges.

 ## Objective
-[Provide Objective ]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project ]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|